Mini Quilt of the Month, June: The Rainbow Quilt

 The resulting quilt is one of our very favorite mini quilt projects to date.
 The colors quite simply glow against the white background fabric, and its happy colors and simple design make us smile each time we see it!
 It would look stunning as wall hanging or scaled up as a baby or even adult sized quilt.

-- A 1/4-yard each of 10 solid fabrics along a rainbow spectrum.
-We used Essex in Hot Pink and Kona Cotton in Tomato, Coral, School Bus, Buttercup, Corn Yellow, Honeydew, Kiwi, Sour Apple, and Emerald.
+- Robert Kaufman's Kona Cotton, in Tomato, Coral, School Bus, Buttercup, Corn Yellow, Honeydew, Kiwi, Sour Apple, and Emerald.

 - 1 1/2-yards of Kona Cotton in Snow